Open-WP-Club/google-scholar-wp/README.md

 - Citation metrics
 - Interactive sorting and filtering

-The data can be automatically updated on a schedule or manually refreshed as needed.
+The data can be automatically updated on a schedule, or imported manually from your browser when Google Scholar blocks server-side requests.

 ## Installation

-1. Download the plugin files and upload them to your `/wp-content/plugins/google-scholar-profile` directory
+1. Upload the plugin ZIP through **Plugins → Add New → Upload Plugin**, or place it in `/wp-content/plugins/google-scholar-wp/`
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the **Plugins** menu in WordPress
 3. Go to Settings > Scholar Profile to configure the plugin

 ## Configuration